chef/chef-vault/KNIFE_EXAMPLES.md

 Create a vault called passwords and put an item called root in it with the given values for username and password encrypted for admins admin1 & admin2

     knife vault create passwords root '{"username": "root", "password": "mypassword"}' -A "admin1,admin2"

+Create a vault called passwords and put an item called root in it encrypted for admins admin1 & admin2.  *Leaving the data off the command-line will pop an editor to fill out the data*

+    knife vault create passwords root -A "admin1,admin2"

 Note: A JSON file can be used in place of specifying the values on the command line, see global options below for details